mrlem/genesys/README.md

 ## Features

 It supports:
-* GEDCOM to PDF conversion
+* GEDCOM to various visualization formats (PDF & SVG among others)
-* a single tree format, suitable large trees, that doesn't become a mess when the tree contains loops
+* a single tree format, suitable for large trees, that doesn't become a mess when the tree contains loops

 Here's what it looks like for a large tree: